bitrise-io/devcenter/_articles/en/tutorials/docker/use-your-own-docker-image.md

 * [Building and running a Dockerfile](/tutorials/docker/use-your-own-docker-image/#building-and-running-a-dockerfile)
 * [Using docker-compose](/tutorials/docker/use-your-own-docker-image/#using-docker-compose)

-### Running docker hello-world
+### Running Docker hello-world

+{% include message_box.html type="warning" title="Docker Hub authentication" content="The official hello-world Docker image is hosted on Docker Hub.
+If you wish to use any of the images from Docker Hub, you must authenticate first, as outlined in the [Using a custom Docker image from Docker Hub](/tutorials/docker/use-your-own-docker-image/#using-a-custom-docker-image-from-dockerhub) section."%}

-In this example, we're following the official getting started guide to run the hello-world docker image.
-Your Bitrise build configuration .yml can be as simple as:
+In this example, we’re following the official getting started guide to run the `hello-world` Docker image.
+In our example `bitrise.yml` file, you can see a simple build configuration that can run the image:

     ---
     format_version: 1.3.1